Baqend/guide/src/index.md

 ```

 Setting the depth value to `2` resolves the next level of references and so on.
 You can set the depth option to `true` to
 load all references by reachability.
-But be aware of that this can become a critical performance issue on large object graphs.
+But be aware of that is dangerous for large object graphs.

 ## Cached Loads

 Each EntityManager instance has an instance cache.
 This instance cache is used while loading objects and resolving
 references.
-If en entity is loaded it will be stored into this instance cache and will always be returned when the same
+When an entity is loaded it is stored into this instance cache and will always be returned when the same
 instance is requested.
-This ensures that you will get the same instance for the same object id.
-That means object
+This ensures that you will always get the same instance for a given object id.
+That means
-equality is always guaranteed for same object ids.
+object equality is always guaranteed for objects having the same ids.
 ```js
 DB.Todo.load('MyFirstTodo', {depth: 1}).then(function(firstTodo) {
   DB.Todo.load('MySecondTodo').then(function(secondTodo) {